mayaanne/foundations/week-4/core-neuro-growth-mindset.md

 [Week 4 Home](README.md)

-# Neuroplasticity and Growth mindset
+# Neuroplasticity and Growth Mindset

 ### Learning Competencies
 By the end of this exploration, you should be able to: